SMIA > Data & Tools > Observación de la Tierra

 FOOD SECURITY SNAPSHOT

-2. Prices of imported food commodities declined in 2023
+2. Prices of imported rice above yearearlier values in May 2026

-3. About 2 million people estimated acutely food insecure
+3. About 2 million people estimated to be severely acute food insecure in 2026

-According to the latest Integrated Food Security Phase Classification (IPC) analysis, published in November 2023, about 2 million people (33 percent of the analyzed population) are expected to experience high levels of acute food insecurity (IPC Phase 3 [Crisis] or above) between September 2023 and March 2024, including 351 000 people classified in IPC Phase 4 (Emergency).
+According to the latest Integrated Food Security Phase Classification (IPC) analysis, published in June 2026, about 2 million people (nearly 30 percent of the analyzed population) were estimated to face high levels of acute food insecurity (IPC Phase 3 [Crisis] or above) between April and August 2026.
+This includes about 262 000 people classified in IPC Phase 4 (Emergency), with conflict, insecurity and limited agricultural production identified as the main drivers of food insecurity.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.